indykish/knife-podnix/README.md

 This plugin provides the following Knife subcommands.
 Specific command options can be found by invoking the subcommand with a ``--help`` flag.

-### knife Podnix server create
+### knife podnix server create

 Provisions a new server and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.

 During provisioning your password will be uploaded to the newly created server, thus you can ssh your server with that password.

-The following knife-Podnix options are required:
+The following knife-podnix options are required:

     -N, --name SERVER_NAME           name for the newly created Server.
     -f, --flavor                     Specify the model of your server.
 This will define the amount of vCores